speedvoltage/hl2mp-essential-fixes/README.md

 ![Server Binaries](https://i.imgur.com/xP3IFZh.jpeg)

+## As of 2/18/2025, a large update has been pushed to both the Source SDK and Source 1 games.
+As such, the binaries may not work anymore.
+An updated version of this repository here will be pushed in the future.
+No ETA as of now as a lot of work may be needed.
+Thanks for understanding.

 ### Frequently Asked Questions

-## Will this work with the anniversary update?

-As of 11/22/24, the code has been updated with all the bug fixes and the entirety of features which are compatible with the latest version of the game.

 ## Will Sourcemod work with the binaries?